 Purchasing Paraffin/Citronella Oil is an option.

 Tiki torch oil may be obtained most conveniently by purchasing paraffin lamp oil online.
 The number of units sold determines the price.
-Acquiring this oil from hardware stores, homeOpens in a new tab. improvement shops, and certain sports goods stores is possible.
+Acquiring this oil from hardware stores, home improvement shops, and certain sports goods stores is possible.

 What can I use as tiki torch fuel other than kerosene?

 Build your tiki torches and use vegetable oil and some bug-repelling chemicals to fend off pests during your next outdoor party or camping trip.
 If you like, you may use olive oil for the vegetable oil in this recipe.
-Tiki torches are a terrific method to keep mosquitoes awayOpens in a new tab. while providing illumination at night.
+Tiki torches are a terrific method to keep mosquitoes away while providing illumination at night.

 Is it possible to use diesel fuel in a tiki torch?